-Did you know that you can already start submitting your ideas for Escapade 2018 panels?
-The submission form is open and waiting for your meta, your squee, your outrage, your knowledge, your skills, and your questions.
+Friends, the Escapade panel submission form is open and awaiting your suggestions for 2019 panels!
+Give us your meta, your squee, your outrage, your knowledge, your skills, and your questions.
 Is there a panel you wanted to submit last year or at another con, but you missed your chance?
 Have that conversation with your Escapade friends this year!
 Is there a panel at last year’s Escapade that you just haven’t been able to stop thinking about, and you want to continue that conversation, or rebut it, or take it in a new direction?
 Now is your chance!
 Been following a conversation online that you know some Escapade members are missing?
 Bring it to it Escapade!
 Have you discovered a new technology or learned a new skill that would be useful for fandom?
 Submit a panel and teach us all about it!

 Escapade has long been known as a meta-oriented con, with a reputation for thinky and sometimes controversial panels.
 There is always room for fannish squee, for panels that provide a space for wallowing in our shared enthusiasm, and we love skill-sharing and knowledge-sharing panels and fans helping fans.
 But we don’t shy away from difficult topics and we really welcome panels that get people’s brains engaged and fannish blood pumping.